 Companion planting is an excellent agricultural technique and is a sustainable way of maximizing gardening efficiency.
 Its definition is planting two or more crops together to achieve higher yields and healthier plants.
 Though it might sound simple, there is a lot of science behind companion planting.
 Some plants can keep away pests and are useful to grow around plants that attract pests.
 Some vegetables are so compatible; they heap each other to become healthier and even tastier.

 You can grow vegetables, herbs, and other plants together to their full potential.
-Let’s look at which vegetables grow well together and what vegetables you should avoid growing together.
-We will also get into how to organize your garden for successful companion planting.
+In this Vegetable Companion Planting Guide we will look at which vegetables grow well together and what vegetables you should avoid growing together.
+I also add methods and how to organize your garden for companion planting in this Vegetable Companion Planting Guide.

 Vegetables for Companion Planting